barty-s/windsurf-session-log/README.md

 - Delete Session page: As a visiting user, I want to able to confirm that I want to delete the selected training session.
 And I want to receive confirmation that the session has been deleted successfully.
 - Log Out page: As a visiting user, I want to be able to log out of my profile and return to the home page.
 And receive confirmation that I have been signed out successfully.

+- Django Admin access: As admin of the app, I want to be able to access the admin page and edit/delete a particular session and edit/delete a user and their logged sessions.

 ## Features

 - Nav bar - for non-authenticated users and for authenticated users